 Jamie was educated at Llandaff Cathedral School, Christ College Brecon and Birmingham University before a Short Service Commission in the Army (1st The Queen’s Dragoon Guards, serving in Germany and Northern Ireland) and five years in Sales and Marketing Management.
 He went on to gain a BSc (Hons) in Psychology from University College, London in 1990, an MPhil in Psychopathology from Darwin College, Cambridge in 1991 and a PsychD in Clinical Psychology from the University of Surrey in 1996.
 He also has a Diploma in Clinical Psychology from the British Psychological Society (1994) and an MSc in War and Psychiatry from King’s College, London (2007).
-He is an HPC Registered Clinical Psychologist, a Clinical Neuropsychologist, a BPS Registered Supervisor and Psychologiast specialising in Psychotherapy, an EMDR Consultant and Supervisor and a Chartered Psychologist and Chartered Scientist.
+He is an HPC Registered Clinical Psychologist, a Clinical Neuropsychologist, a BPS Registered Applied Psychological Practice Supervisor and Registered Psychologist specialising in Psychotherapy, an EMDR Consultant and Supervisor and a Chartered Psychologist and Chartered Scientist.